Our Mission

 Our History: Pioneers of Human-Centered International Development

-In 2014, EAI launched the world’s first and only Hausa-language free to air 24/7 satellite TV channel.
-Produced by and for northern Nigerians, AREWA24 (www.arewa24.com) provides programming that empowers young people, educates children, supports women and girls, promotes peacebuilding, and celebrates the diverse culture and history of northern Nigeria.
-In 2017, AREWA24 became fully privatized, secured a lead investor, and is operating on earned revenues.
+In 2014, EAI launched the world’s first Hausa-language free to air 24/7 satellite TV channel produced by and for northern Nigerians.
+AREWA24 (www.arewa24.com) provides programming that empowers young people, educates children, supports women and girls, promotes peacebuilding, and celebrates the diverse culture and history of northern Nigeria.
+In 2017, AREWA24 became fully privatized, secured private investment, and has been operating independently on earned revenues ever since.

-Awards: EAI has received numerous awards, including the NASDAQ Technology Award at The Tech Museum for Innovation in San Jose, California; a One World Media Award for the Voices Project addressing the nexus between violence against women and HIV/AIDS, and the prestigious Microsoft Education award at the Tech Museum for Innovation in 2016.
+Awards: EAI has received numerous awards, including the NASDAQ Technology Award at The Tech Museum for Innovation in San Jose, California; a One World Media Award for the Voices Project addressing the nexus between violence against women and HIV/AIDS, and the prestigious Microsoft Education award at the Tech Museum for Innovation for our global work in 2016.

 For me terrorism is caused by bad governance...youth unemployment is one of the main factors pushing young people towards radicalization.
 Solutions are to promote dialogue and resolve conflicts.